What is Asset Classification?

 These assets are those who are not required in the conduct of the daily affairs of the business.
 They do not play any role in revenue generation.
 Examples of such assets include fixed deposits, marketable securities, idle equipment, idle cash, etc.

 These are those assets that are not held for sale.
 Instead, they are held for the production of goods or provision of services.

 #4 – Inventory

 It refers to those assets which are held for further sale in the course of business.
-Thus, for a real estate dealer, a building will amount to inventory, while for other businesses the same will form part of fixed assets.
-This is why it depends on the use for which assets are deployed and the asset cannot be generalized and instead it needs to be classified as per its use and other terms.
+Thus, for a real estate dealer, a building will amount to inventory, while for other businesses, the same will form part of fixed assets.
+It is why it depends on the use for which assets are deployed, and the asset cannot be generalized, and instead, it needs to be classified as per its use and other terms.